backdrop-ops/contrib/README.md

 - In the rare case that your application is rejected, you are welcome to reapply after a waiting period of 1 month.
 - After 1 month has passed, please open a new issue in the queue and try again.
-- Please carefully review the reason for rejection so that history does not repeat itself.
+- Please carefully review the reason for rejection before reapplying.

 New Project Checklist
 ---------------------

 All projects must meet these minimum requirements.

-- [ ] Maintain the Git history from Drupal 7.
-See
+- [ ] If porting a Drupal project, Maintain the Git history from Drupal 7.
+See [this article](http://tag1consulting.com/blog/how-maintain-contrib-modules-drupal-and-backdrop-same-time-part-2).
-    [this article](http://tag1consulting.com/blog/how-maintain-contrib-modules-drupal-and-backdrop-same-time-part-2).
 - [ ] Include a README.md file that includes license and maintainer information.
     You can use [this example](https://raw.githubusercontent.com/backdrop-ops/contrib/master/examples/README.md).